xyflow/react-flow-docs/docs/introduction.md

 ## Migrate to v10

 If you want to migrate to v10 you can check out the ["Migrate to v10 Guide"](/docs/guides/migrate-to-v10).

+## v9 Docs

+If you are looking for the old docs, you can find them on the [React Flow v9 site](https://v9.reactflow.dev).